 In connection with our acquisition of Celestial Seasonings, we assumed Celestial's 1993 Long-Term Incentive Plan and 1994 Non-Employee Director Compensation Plan, which we refer to in this prospectus collectively as the Celestial Plans.
 No future options to purchase shares of common stock will be granted under the Celestial Plans.
-As of June 30, 2001 options to purchase 221,516 shares of common stock were outstanding under the Celestial Plans.
+During fiscal year 2001, options to purchase 801,553 shares were exercised and options to purchase 2,795 shares were cancelled.
+As of June 30, 2001 options to purchase 463,458 shares of common stock were outstanding under the Celestial Plans.